ewoks-kit/ewoksorange/doc/deal_with_execution.rst

 -------------------------------------------------------

 This is the the simplest case and the most robust one.
-This is the design used in the `ewoks example 1 addon`.

 To use it, make your Orange widget inherit from :class:`OWEwoksWidgetNoThread` and specify the ewoks task to execute in `ewokstaskclass`